dlang/DIPs/DIPs/DIP1xxx-SSS.md

 ## Abstract

-Allow implementation of structs with external/internal references maintained by the struct itself.
-Such references are prohibited by the current language definition, as D might choose to move a struct around in memory by a simple bit-copy operation.
+The current language definitions prohibits a struct type from maintaining external/internal references to its instance, as D might choose to move a struct instance around by a simple bit-copy operation.

 The purpose of this DIP is to maintain this ability, while also allowing internal and external references to the instance.
-The means by which this is achieved is by allowing the struct to define a postblit like callback, called `opPostMove`, that will get called and allow the struct to update the references invalidated by the move.
+This is achieved by allowing the struct to define a postblit-like callback, called `opPostMove`, that will be called after the move, allowing the struct to update any references invalidated by the move.

 ### Reference